patternfly/training-scenarios/html-css/override-extend-variables/step1-instructions.md

-Before you get started, let's add some code to the workspace that you can modify.
+Before getting started, add some code to the workspace that can be modified.

 1) <strong>Copy code into the index.html file.</strong>